 Metric’s name derives from the unit of measurement found on a vintage German Probat that founders Xavier Alexander and Darko Arandjelovic restored from dilapidation.
 That reverence for tradition and self-made attitude are pillars of the locally beloved Chicago roaster.

 A quick drive from Chicago brings you to Milwaukee.
-Another treasured food city with a knack for all things German-American, Milwaukee invites you to come for the beer and brats, and to stay for the community spirit and quality coffee being served up by Anodyne Coffee.
+Another treasured food city with a knack for all things German-American, Milwaukee invites you to come for the beer and brats, and to stay for the community spirit and quality coffee beans being served up by the barista at Anodyne Coffee.

 Anodyne Coffee Roasting Co